 Requirements for a Major in Political Science

-Students seeking the B.A. or B.S. degree are required to take at least 36 credits in political science, including PLS 102, 103, 211, 231 or 232, 495, and seven additional courses, two of which must be in American politics, one in comparative politics, one in political thought, and one in international relations.
-Please see a list of elective courses by category below.
-At least four of these courses must be at the 300 level; independent studies, internships, PLS 495 and the B.S. cognate courses do not count toward the 300 level requirement.
+Students seeking the B.A. or B.S. degree are required to take at least 36 credits in political science, including PLS 102, PLS 103, PLS 211, PLS 231 or PLS 232, PLS 495, and seven additional courses, two of which must be in American politics, and one in international relations, one in comparative politics, and one in political thought (200-level or higher).
+Please see a list of elective courses by category as follows.
+At least four of these courses must be at the 300 level; independent studies, internships, PLS 300, PLS 350, and PLS 495 do not count toward the 300-level requirement.
 A total of no more than nine credits of internship and independent study may count toward the major, with no more than six credits in either category.
 Public Administration (PA) 307 may count as an American politics elective.

 Students seeking a B.A. degree must demonstrate third-semester proficiency in a foreign language.
-Students seeking a B.S. degree must complete the following degree cognate sequence: STA 215, PLS 300, and PLS 315 or 341.
-When taken as part of the B.S. cognate, PLS 300, 315 and 341 do not count toward the 36 required credits for the major.
+Students seeking a B.S. degree must complete the following courses: STA 215, PLS 300, and PLS 350.
+When taken for the B.S. degree, PLS 300 and PLS 350 do not count toward the 36 required credits for the major.

 Suggested Order of Coursework for a Major in Political Science